cosmos/cosmos-sdk/docs/run-node/txs.md

 ### Generating a Transaction

 Before generating a transaction, a new instance of a `TxBuilder` needs to be created.
-Since the SDK supports both Amino and Protobuf transactions, the first step would be to decide which encoding scheme to use.
+Since the Cosmos SDK supports both Amino and Protobuf transactions, the first step would be to decide which encoding scheme to use.
 All the subsequent steps remain unchanged, whether you're using Amino or Protobuf, as `TxBuilder` abstracts the encoding mechanisms.
 In the following snippet, we will use Protobuf.

 ```go
 import (